-What is Database Marketing?
+What is Database Marketing (Definition)?

 Database marketing is a form of direct marketing that uses insights gathered from customer data to drive contextually relevant and personalized customer experiences.
 Customer names, phone numbers, email addresses and transaction history are examples of customer data that are collected in the database.
 The more information that can be added into the database and cross-referenced the deeper the understanding of the customer journey and personalization recommendations are possible.

 Typically focused on customers that “opt-in” to mailing lists, database marketing has been used to reach customers that have already expressed interest in a company or a product.
 Brands would then use database marketing to try to influence future purchases and interactions.
 Its intent is to reach people who are most interested in a type of message or offer, but as the consumer has matured, so has the need for growth in how we define database marketing.